-The first thing to know is that salaried employees are considered exempt employees, which means they’re paid a fixed amount regardless of how many hours they work.
-By contrast, non-exempt employees are paid on an hourly basis and entitled to overtime wages, so their hours must be tracked to make sure their pay accurately reflects the hours worked.
-But does this mean salaried exempt employees need timesheets?
+The logic behind this question makes sense with respect to salaried employees being considered exempt employees, which means they are paid a fixed amount regardless of how many hours they work.
+(By contrast, non-exempt employees are paid on an hourly basis and entitled to overtime wages, so their hours must be tracked to make sure their pay accurately reflects the hours worked.)

 Employers bear the ultimate responsibility to create and maintain accurate records of time worked and to ensure that employees are paid for such work time in accordance with applicable federal and state laws.
 When there is an incorrect or incomplete time record, employers should correct the time record.
 For example, if a team member accidentally doubled a time punch, or forgot to clock in/clock out, then the time record should be corrected to delete the incorrect time punch or to provide the missing information.

-Pro tip – Justworks Hours has a handy shift-copying feature that will save you a bit of time if your employee forgets to submit their timesheet.
+(Pro Tip – Justworks Time Tracking has a handy shift-copying feature that will save you a bit of time if your employee forgets to submit their timesheet.
 For instance, let’s say that Daniella forgot to clock in and out all week, but you know she worked from 8am – 4pm every day.
 You can simply enter those hours on Monday, and then copy them over to the rest of the week.
-This will save you from having to enter those hours over and over for each individual day.
+This will save you from having to enter those hours over and over for each individual day.)

 Another option is to contact your employee and have them tell you what hours they worked.
 You will want to insist that the employee also complete a time record as soon as possible.

-It’s also a good idea to have a designated person to answer employee questions regarding timekeeping procedures, and to walk any new hires through the process of submitting their first timesheet.
-If employees also have any questions about the timesheet submission policy, let them know that it’s best to ask them well before the due date.
+It’s also a good idea to have a designated person to answer employee questions regarding timekeeping procedures and to walk any new hires through the process of submitting their first timesheet.
+If employees also have any questions about the timesheet submission policy, let them know that it is best to ask them well before the due date.

 Sometimes a simple reminder is all it takes to prevent employees from forgetting to submit timesheets.
-Justworks Hours has an automatic timesheet reminder alert feature, which has saved many businesses from hassles and headaches.
+Justworks Time Tracking has an automatic timesheet reminder alert feature, which has saved many businesses from hassles and headaches.

 When you set it up, employees receive push notifications on their mobile devices that will remind them to clock in and out.
 You can have notifications sent at the beginning and end of shifts, as well as for scheduled breaks.